Umuzi-org/ACN-syllabus/content/zmc-challenges/first-website/html-on-phone-or-computer/_index.md

 Before we start coding, you'll need to know where to type your code.
 There are a few different options, please choose the one that works best for you.

-## Option 1: Just use a text Editor on your computer
+## Option 1: Just use a text editor on your computer

 If you are using a computer and want to get set up in the easiest possible way then you can just use the built-in text editor.